jaantollander/masters-thesis/content/40_results.md

 # Results
 This section presents the results from analyzing the data obtained from monitoring file system usage on the Puhti cluster.
 Unfortunately, due to issues with data quality from Lustre Jobstats on Puhti, we did not reach all the thesis goals set in Section \ref{introduction}.
-We could not perform reliable analysis on the monitoring data from the initial monitoring client and had to discard it.
+We could not perform a reliable analysis of the monitoring data from the initial monitoring client and had to discard it.
 Furthermore, the data quality issue prevented us from developing a reliable, automated analysis and visualization of the real-time monitoring data.
-Also, we could not correlate file system usage with slowdowns because were not able to gather enough reliable data after having to dicard the initial data.
+Also, we could not correlate file system usage with slowdowns because we were not able to gather enough reliable data after having to discard the initial data.
 In Subsection \ref{entries-and-issues}, we discuss issues related to entry identifiers and investigate the entry identifiers from a large sample of consecutive Jobstats outputs.

 Later, we obtained new data from the modified monitoring client.